John R. Baker (University of Economics and Finance, Vietnam; Shinawatra University, Thailand)

 Abstract

 Model (mentor, exemplar) texts are invaluable for enhancing L1 and L2 apprenticing writers' skills through general and genre-specific exploration.
-A solid grasp of these texts is crucial to bolstering teachers' efforts to support their students.
-To support this, this presentation explores prevalent text types in academia (academic, creative, business, theses/dissertations, articles) and then narrows the discussion to paragraphs and essays.
-Together, we examine the rationale for using model texts, strategies for locating them, criteria for selection, and effective utilization methods.
-The presentation also illustrates this area's underexplored nature, encouraging colleagues to collaborate in building a robust corpus of model text literature.
+A solid grasp of these texts and ways to employ them is crucial to bolstering teachers' efforts to guide their students in their unique writing endeavors.
+To support this, together, we will explore prevalent text types in academia (academic; assessment, including IELTS and TOEFL; creative; business; theses/dissertations; articles) and then narrow the discussion to paragraphs and essays.
+We will then examine the rationale/theories girding their use, strategies for locating them, criteria for selection, and various utilization approaches.
+We will also highlight this area's underexplored nature, encouraging colleagues to collaborate in building a robust corpus of model text literature.

 ESBB Featured Session: Workshop (In person; 50 minutes)